Comparisons11 min read

 Mobile App

-Asana's mobile app is polished and well-optimized.
-You can create tasks, update projects, check timelines, and manage your inbox on the go.
-It feels like a proper mobile experience, not a shrunken desktop app.
+Asana's mobile app is polished and actually feels like it was designed for a phone.
+You can build tasks, update projects, check timelines, manage your inbox — it's not just a shrunk-down desktop app.

 Winner: Asana.